Skeptycal/python-guide/docs/intro/learning.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Fullstack Python offers a complete top-to-bottom resource for web development
 using Python.

-From setting up the web server, to designing the front-end, choosing a database,
+From setting up the web server, to designing the front-end
-optimizing/scaling, etc.
+choosing a database, optimizing/scaling, etc. As the name suggests, it covers

-As the name suggests, it covers everything you need to build and run a complete
-web app from scratch.
+everything you need to build and run a complete web app from scratch.

     `Fullstack Python <https://www.fullstackpython.com>`_